ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/cli/cluster.md

     echo $PATH

-You'll see that the directory for scythe has been added to PATH.
+You'll see that the directory for hts_Stats has been added to PATH.

 ---
 **2\.** A few more module sub-commands that are useful: